Personal Emergency Evacuation Plans

 For the millions of Australians with special needs, an emergency presents a real challenge.
 First 5 Minutes can help you plan ahead so that people with special needs, care providers and first responders can respond quickly and safely when an emergency alarm is raised in a facility.

-To be fully compliant with the Australian Standard AS 3745-2010: Planning for Emergencies in Facilities, a PEEP (Personal Emergency Evacuation Plan) should be included as part of your overall Emergency Management Plan and emergency evacuation checklist.
+To be fully compliant with the Australian Standard AS 3745-2010: Planning for Emergencies in Facilities, a PEEP (Personal Emergency Evacuation Plan) should be included as part of your overall Emergency Evacuation Plan and emergency evacuation checklist.
 A PEEP is an individualised emergency plan designed especially for an occupant with a special need who may need assistance during an evacuation.

 Tailored to every need